awesomemotive/easy-digital-downloads/readme.txt

 1. Use the short code and simply place ]download_cart] on a page or within a text widget.

 2. Use the included widget.
-Go to Appearance > Widgets and place “Downloads Cart” into any widget area available.
+Go to Appearance > Widgets and place the "Downloads Cart" widget into any widget area available.

 3. Use the template tag and place the following the template file of your choosing: